Rockets of Today

 Ariane 6

 Ariane 6 should still be substantially cheaper than Ariane 5, though... or at least that was the intent.
-For starters, it’s smaller — particularly the solid boosters, which will have the option of being used as a pair or a quad, so as to match the 5’s capacity.
+For starters, it’s smaller — particularly the solid boosters, which have the option of being used as a pair or a quad, so as to match the 5’s capacity.
 These shorter side boosters are a variant of the “P120” first stage of the Vega C, and burn HTPB and aluminum in a single piece carbon fiber case 25 centimeters thick.
-The nozzle is an update of the one from the old booster, and and it’s assembled and filled at the same facility in Guiana.
+The nozzle is an update of the one from the old booster, and it’s assembled and filled at the same facility in Guiana.
 They plan to soon upgrade these to a “P120C+” version for a bit more payload capacity.

 Unfortunately, they made the same mistake with the Ariane 6 that NASA made with the shuttle: they scheduled the end of life for the old rocket before the new one was ready.
 Ariane 6 was originally supposed to fly around 2020, but when delays slid that to 2023, they found themselves with a gap, as the final Ariane 5 was in July.
 The 6 was still in the phase of testing separate parts and modules, and even those tests were hitting repeated delays.
-It became clear they eould not launch until the next spring... and the Vega C was also grounded at the time.
+It became clear they would not launch until the next spring... and the Vega C was also grounded at the time.
 And at the same time, they were forced to admit that the hoped-for cost savings were not happening, and the 6 eould not save very much compared to the 5.
-The Ariane 6 program had pretty much become a fiasco, exemplifying numerous ways that a bureaucratic noncompetitive aerospace program can fail when it isn’t getting a full level of enthusiastic support.
+The Ariane 6 program had pretty much become a fiasco, exemplifying numerous ways that a bureaucratic noncompetitive aerospace program can fail when it isn’t getting a full level of enthusiastic cost-plus support.

-In November they decided that the ESA could not continue the old model of having rockets built to government specifications, which wasn’t going to bring down launch costs to anywhere near acompetitive level for many years.
+In November 2023 they decided that the ESA could not continue the old model of having rockets built to government specifications, which wasn’t going to bring down launch costs to anywhere near a competitive level for many years.
 It was time to embrace commercial launch services.
 But they also got some agreements to reinvest in fully modernizing Ariane, in line with a plan known as Ariane Next.
 This would be based on a reusable methane-burning engine, which would be used in clusters on both the core and the side boosters.
 The core diameter and fittings would stay consistent, so the boosters can be replaced before the core or after — whichever works out easier.
 Both would have the same style of landing legs we’re familiar with from the Falcon: four triangular flaps that fold out hydraulically.

 Above this new core they could put a lightweight second stage made of carbon fiber, which would be expendable.
 I don’t know what engine it would use.
 But they might also have a reusable top stage, which could sit on top of the small second stage rather than directly on the core, if any extra oompf is needed: